 What do I wear to Pool Sessions?
 Is there anything else I need to bring?

-The only thing you need to bring is a bathing suit and a towel.
+The only thing you need to bring to your session of pool physiotherapy in Ottawa is a bathing suit and a towel.
 Some other items that clients may find beneficial are water shoes or sandals to wear onto the pool deck and/or in the water.

 Where are Pool Sessions?

 Pool sessions take place at Movati Athletic Club.
 They have a Womans only saltwater pool as well as a Coed saltwater pool.
-A day pass or a membership is required to be able to take part in Pool Physiotherapy.
+A day pass or a membership is required to be able to take part in Pool Physiotherapy in Ottawa.